unboxed/unboxed.co/source/blog/2016-07-22-meetup-ux-for-life.md

 ![Leon Odey-Knight](http://i1291.photobucket.com/albums/b548/grammccram/Screen%20Shot%202016-07-22%20at%2011.20.12_zps8a37pkl5.png)

-Leon’s lightning talk was based on the idea mapping out the UX of his life, titled: ‘My life as a user’.
+Leon’s lightning talk was based on the idea of mapping out the UX of his life, titled: ‘My life as a user’.
 Leon has summarised his talk below:<br/>

 Most of us here spend our day to day lives trying to identify and understand user needs.
 We use various methods to do this such as:<br/>